 Along with the tuna cans, we’ve used recycled scrap paper for the labels, smoothie straws we had in the pantry, a plastic straw from a broken insulated cup, the end of a dried-up pen and leftover black iron pipe from another project.
 The Tuna Can Swing Out is both sustainable and practical: each can opens fully to reveal its contents then closes right up again for dust-free storage!
 You can use it for anything small: you’re only limited by your imagination.

-We hope you use this tutorial to inspire your own sustainable craft project because, as our motto points out, good planets are hard to find!
+We hope you use this tutorial to inspire your own sustainable craft projects because, as our motto points out, good planets are hard to find!

 Step 1: Watch this Brief Video

 You may be a little doubtful that you can turn a tuna can into something you’d want to put on full display in the bedroom, kitchen or office, but have a look at the video (I promise, it’s quick!).
 This version of the storage tower is both attractive and useful – in an industrial sort of way 🙂

 To make your own Tuna Can Swing Out, you will need: